Actian Zen v15 Product Information

 Product Technical Overview Paper: Zen Data Management

-Actian announced their latest flagship product, Actian Zen v15, on July 14, 2021, and the downloads have been posted as of August 15, 2021!
+Actian announced their latest flagship product, Actian Zen v15, on July 14, 2021, and Service Pack 1 was posted as of June 8, 2022!
 Previously known under other names such as Actian PSQL, Pervasive PSQL, Pervasive.SQL, and Btrieve, this release is adds quite a few new features that dig deep into the core of the engine to provide new functionality and features for both developers and end users.

 What's New In Zen v15?

 Here is a list of the most important new features in this release:

-- Performance Improvements: Actian's SQL development team has made the engine faster oiverall through a series of changes:
+- Performance Improvements: Actian's SQL development team has made the engine faster overall through a series of changes:

 Even better, many of these optimizations require no changes on the part of the user or programmer!